Outdoor Learning Activity Ideas for Upper Elementary Classrooms

 12. Camouflage Caterpillars

 Use this free lesson plan from Learning Through Landscapes to help students think more carefully about how camouflage works - and practice finding spots that provide the best camouflage!
+Then, check out this list of butterfly activities to round out your lesson!

 13. Compost With Your Students